mister-t/hr-process/README.md

 ### Process with channels & tools

 An under-utitlized channel is local meetups or tech events/conferences.
 I personally go to meetups (in SF) frequently at various places, and they often have open-mics at the end for announcements.
-While mingling with other attendees, they often have friends or colleangues looking for new challenges.
+While mingling with other attendees, they often have friends or colleagues looking for new challenges.

 For the channels/sources with boolean search/hiring tools, here's a list: